-Trader Joe's Cotton Candy Grapes Have Been Spotted On Shelves By Fans
+Cotton Candy Grapes Have Been Spotted On Shelves At Trader Joe's, This Is Not A Drill

 Whoever has been praying to the fruit gods, your prayers have been answered.
 All rejoice, hallelujah: Trader Joe’s Cotton Candy Grapes are back.
 It’s candy that tastes like a fruit, and it is exactly the energy we are all trying to exude in 2019: something healthy masquerading as something delicious.